Twins lose 3-1 to White Sox, division lead trimmed to 4

 Moncada's second double of the night - and career high-tying 32nd of the season - put Chicago up 2-0 in the sixth.
 Eloy JimÃ©nez had an RBI single in the second, and Collins homered in the ninth.

-Moncada is batting .462 in his past 16 games, with hits in 14 of them - including 11 multihit efforts.
+Moncada is batting .462 in his past 16 games, with hits in 14 of them - including 11 multihit performances.
 He has a home run, nine doubles and nine RBIs in that span.

 TRAINER'S ROOM